ISRAEL FAMILY JOURNEY

 ARRIVING TO ISRAEL

 When booking your flights, keep in mind that our program begins on a Thursday, which means you'll most likely need to depart from home by Wednesday to arrive on time.
-A VIP airport greeting and a private transfer to our Jerusalem hotel are complimentary for anyone arriving at Ben Gurion Airport by flights as follows:
+An airport greeting and a private transfer to our Jerusalem hotel are complimentary for anyone arriving at Ben Gurion Airport by flights as follows:

 - The first day of the program (Thursday) between 6:00am and 4:20pm

 - The day before the program beings (Wednesday) between 6:00am and 4:20pm

 Travelers arriving by flight within these covered times will be met in the public arrival hall (following baggage claim) by a special greeter.
 Look for a sign with your name or that says "Israel Family Journey".
 From here, you will be escorted to a private driver who will bring you to our hotel in Jerusalem.
 If you have any difficulty locating your greeter, contact us at 050-487-0053.

 Guaranteed hotel check-in is available as of 3:00pm, and you can stow your luggage with the hotel front desk if you arrive earlier.
 The hotel will have your reservation pre-recorded under your name, and you will need to present your passport, border entry slip (see Passports & Visas), and credit card for incidentals.